Ellypham92/world-happiness-/README.md

 We learned that most of the happiest countries are located in Western Europe, North America, and ANZ area where life is stable since their economy is fully developed and access to public services is fully accessible.
 On another hand, the least happy countries are located in South Africa and South Asia which often experience instability.

-All of the factors that impact the level of happiness; we found that Freedom to make life choices, healthy life expectancy, Social support, and lastly GDP per capita appear to decide whether a country or region is happier or less.
+All of the variables in the report are somehow correlated; however we discovered a truthful fact is Freedom to make life choices, healthy life expectancy, Social support, and lastly GDP per capita appear to deciding whether a country or region is being happier or less happy.
 Our living conditions have improved across the regions compared to the past, people tend to care more about their rights as a citizen and how they can maintain a healthy life.

 Due to the limited availability of data dimensions, the accuracy of our research can be improved over time as more information is collected.